-Affinity has bee around for a few years now, but with their update of 1.5 Serif Labs has provided a powerful and professional quality image editor and processing tool.
-While it many not have the plug-ins and add-on that Photoshop power users have come to rely on, In my opinion, It has a great potential for growth – plus graphics acceleration is supported for my 2011 MacBook Pro.
+Affinity has been around for a few years now, but with their update of 1.5 Serif Labs has provided a powerful and professional quality image editor and processing tool.
+While it many not have the plug-ins and add-on that Photoshop power users have come to rely on, In my opinion, It has a great potential for growth – plus graphics acceleration is supported for my 2011 Macbook Pro.

 Links to Justin’s Favorites:

 Filmborn, Enlight, & the Sigma 85mm – Shivani reddy

 Shivani’s favorites of 2016 are the insanely popular Filmborn and Enlight apps, along with the new Sigma 85mm.

 Introduced by an article here on the site actually, Filmborn is a mobile app that applies Mastin Lab presets to images.
 Initially it was extremely underwhelming with only a few filters included in the free version and minimal curve adjustments, but it took a while to truly understand its utility.
 Unlike the more popular VSCO App, Filmborn gives users subdued filers that lack in contrast but are packed with pastels and beloved filmic features (grain, mellow highlights, and lifted shadows).